Wicked (Maguire novel)

-Wicked: The Life and Times of the Wicked Witch of the West is an American novel published in 1995, written by Gregory Maguire with illustrations by Douglas Smith.
-It is the first in The Wicked Years series, and was followed by Son of a Witch (published in September 2005), A Lion Among Men (published in October 2008), and Out of Oz (published in November 2011).
-In 2003, it was adapted as the Tony Award-winning Broadway musical Wicked.
-The musical is in the process of being adapted into a feature film.
+Wicked: The Life and Times of the Wicked Witch of the West is a 1995 dark fantasy novel by American writer Gregory Maguire with illustrations by Douglas Smith.
+It is the first in The Wicked Years series, and was followed by Son of a Witch (September 2005), A Lion Among Men (October 2008), and Out of Oz (November 2011).

-Wicked is a revisionist exploration of the characters and setting of the 1900 novel The Wonderful Wizard of Oz by L. Frank Baum, its sequels, and the 1939 film adaptation.
-It is presented as a biography of the Wicked Witch of the West, here given the name "Elphaba."
-The book follows Elphaba from her birth as the result of a rape through her radicalization, social ostracism, and finally her death at the hands of Dorothy Gale.
-Maguire shows the traditionally villainous character in a sympathetic light, using her journey to explore the problem of evil and the "nature versus nurture" debate, as well as themes of terrorism, propaganda, and life purpose.
+Wicked is a cynical, adult-oriented revision of the characters and setting of L. Frank Baum's 1900 children's novel The Wonderful Wizard of Oz, along with its sequels and 1939 film adaptation.
+The novel is presented as a biography of the Wicked Witch of the West, here given the name Elphaba Thropp.
+The book follows Elphaba from her birth through her social ostracism, school years, radicalization, and final days.
+Maguire shows the traditionally villainous character in a sympathetic light, using her journey to explore the problem of evil and the nature versus nurture debate, as well as themes of terrorism, propaganda, and existential purpose.

+In 2003, the novel was loosely adapted as the Tony Award–winning Broadway musical Wicked, in-turn adapted into a two-part feature film, with the first film released in November 2024 and the second film released in November 2025.